zemanpeter/zemanpeter.github.io/_pages/about.md

 Apr 22 -- Mar 23: I was a postdoc at the [University of Neuchâtel](https://www.unine.ch), hosted by [Alexander Kolpakov](https://sashakolpakov.wordpress.com).

-2017--2021: I was a PhD student at the [Department of Applied Mathematics](https://www.mff.cuni.cz/en/kam) of the [Faculty of Mathematics and Physics](https://www.mff.cuni.cz/en) at the [Charles University](https://cuni.cz/uken-1.html).
+Oct 2016 -- Feb 2022: I was a PhD student at the [Department of Applied Mathematics](https://www.mff.cuni.cz/en/kam) of the [Faculty of Mathematics and Physics](https://www.mff.cuni.cz/en) at the [Charles University](https://cuni.cz/uken-1.html).

 ### Research interests: